County to negotiate to buy Native Angels, land

 The 4-3 voice vote to buy the building and land at COMtech in Pembroke was taken after the commissioners came out of a 63-minute closed session.
 Commissioner David Edge was absent Monday.
 Commissioners Raymond Cummings, Berlester Campbell, Jerry Stephens and Roger Oxendine voted in favor of the purchase, and Tom Taylor, Lance Herndon and Noah Woods against.

-The asking price for the property is $6.2 million, but County Manager Ricky Harris was instructed to negotiate with the property’s owner, Bobbie Jacobs Ghaffar, for the best price possible and report to the commissioners before a contract is signed.
+The asking price for the property, which is owned by Angel Exchange, is $6 million, but County Manager Ricky Harris was instructed to negotiate with the property’s owner, Bobbie Jacobs Ghaffar, for the best price possible and report to the commissioners before a contract is signed.
 The Robesonian has been told that the property is more than $90,000 behind in paying property taxes.

 The current owner has identified a potential buyer, board Chairman Cummings said.
 The commissioners don’t want the Public Schools of Robeson County, which is renting office space at the Native Angels building, to be placed in a situation where school personnel must find other office space before the school district finishes constructing its new central office building.